microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaDeviceRegisteredUser.md

 ```

 ## Description
-the Remove-EntraBetaDeviceRegisteredUser cmdlet removes a registered user from an Azure Active Directory device.
+The Remove-EntraBetaDeviceRegisteredUser cmdlet removes a registered user from an Azure Active Directory device.

 ## Examples